Front-end clients for AI image models

 Front-end software for running AI image models on our own hardware — generation, editing, inpainting, upscaling, and chaining the lot together.

-To assemble a whole stack you might use.
+To assemble a whole stack we might use.

 - generative image models for the text-to-image generation side (Stable Diffusion, Flux, SDXL and friends);